Ibaraki Prefecture [茨城県]

 Natto is one of the popular Japanese foods, and is made by fermenting the boiled soy beans.

 But in early 20th century, a natto maker in Mito began to mass-produce natto industrially.

 Since that, most Japanese people associate "natto" with "Mito".

-"Anko" is one of deep-sea fish, and it is called "anglerfish" or "goosefish" in English.
+"Ankô" is one of deep-sea fish, and it is called "anglerfish" or "goosefish" in English.

 Many anko are caught off the east coast of Ibaraki Prefecture.

 Anko has a grotesque body, but it tastes good.

-Anko-nabe is one pot stew with all parts of anko, vegitables and tofu.
-The soup are mixed with either shoyu (soy sauce) or miso.
+Anko-nabe is one pot stew with all parts of anko, vegetables and tofu.

 In winter, we can eat it at any ryokans or restaurants at the northeast coast in Ibaraki Prefecture.